The correspondence induced on the pillowcase by the earring tangle: Future directions

 \subsection{Approach via Floer Field theory}

 In~\cite{FF_coprime,FF_tangles,Wehr_exp}, Wehrheim and Woodward developed \emph{Floer Field theory}, a systematic framework to define invariants of 3-manifolds and links inside them.
 Given a Cerf decomposition of a 3-manifold along a union of surfaces, the main idea is to construct a generalized Lagrangian correspondence from the point to itself, and then take its quilted Floer homology.
-Their embedded composition theorem~\eqref{embeddedcomp}, in the context of local Cerf moves, gives a method to attack the question of independence of the resulting Floer homology on the Cerf decomposition.
+Their embedded composition theorem~\eqref{embeddedcomp}, in the context of local Cerf moves, gives a method to establish that the resulting Floer homology is independent of the Cerf decomposition.
+As we shall see in (\ref{more_bounding_cochains}), combined with a conjecture of Bottman and Wehrheim, this should also provide us with a systematic procedure to produce the bounding cochain needed to correct the definition of pillowcase homology.

 In more detail, as illustrated in Figure~\ref{fig:fft}, a Floer field theory is a functor from the tangle cobordism category to the \emph{symplectic category} $\Symp$\footnote{This is Wehrheim-Woodward's version~\cite{FF_coprime} of Weinstein's symplectic category~\cite{Weinstein}.}, where objects are symplectic manifolds (with any extra set of assumptions that makes Floer homology well-defined), and morphisms are generalized Lagrangian correspondences up to a certain equivalence.
 The latter equivalence identifies those Lagrangian correspondences that are related by Equation~\eqref{eq:gen_corr_comp}.
 Composition of morphisms in the symplectic category is defined via concatenating generalized Lagrangian correspondences.